raoulsson/any_logger/README.md

 ### Performance Tips

 - If you don't use `%did` or `%sid`, the ID provider never runs
-- Use `MemoryIdProvider` for web apps
+- Use `MemoryIdProvider` for if %sid and %did are not needed
 - Enable batching for network appenders (extension packages)
 - Only import extension packages you actually use